Originally published in the June 2017 issue of Strategic Finance.

 Due to its iterative nature, data analysis is an ideal setting for developing critical thinking.
 When we asked Melissa Frazier, a retired vice president for audit and controls for Comfort Systems USA, about this, she said, “Critical thinking is key through each step in the data analysis process.
 If you don’t do a good job on each step, your result will be flawed or useless.”

-The relationship also is reciprocal: While analyzing data strengthens critical thinking, critical thinking in turn helps data analysis.
+The relationship also is reciprocal: While analyzing data strengthens critical thinking, critical thinking, in turn, helps data analysis.
 Jeff Thomson explains, “Data analysis and critical thinking skills are interdependent.
 Data analysis requires you to think critically by probing, connecting disparate facts, synthesizing, etc. Likewise, critical thinking is enabled by the ability to think analytically and apply tools to help extract insights and actionable information from data.”

 But how does critical thinking as we define it merge with diagnostic data analysis?
 We developed a case study (see “Fraudulent Financial Reporting”) to demonstrate how elements of critical thinking are needed at each step in the data analysis process.
 The case centers on Emersyn Grace, who was hired to establish an internal audit function for ACJ Company, a wholesaler.
 As she familiarizes herself with the company’s operations, Emersyn discovers some issues of concern that require her to employ critical thinking skills while further analyzing the company data.

-Although the case study takes place within an internal audit setting, all accounting, finance, and audit professionals should be able to proficiently perform data analysis procedures like those Emersyn completed.
+Although the case study takes place within an internal audit setting, all accounting, finance, and audit professionals should be able to proficiently perform data analysis procedures as those Emersyn completed.
 Likewise, Emersyn exhibits critical thinking skills that all accountants, financial managers, and auditors should strive to emulate.

 Diagnostic data analysis involves a basic process that requires critical thinking: